dbohdan/compilers-targeting-c/README.md

 | [Zephir](http://zephir-lang.com/) | Zephir | A language for writing PHP extensions. |

 # C macro languages
+* [C-Mera](https://github.com/kiselgra/c-mera), a simple source-to-source compiler that transforms s-expression notation to code in a C-family language.
 * [LISP/c](https://github.com/eratosthenesia/lispc), a Common Lisp-based macrolanguage for C.

 # See also